 Children in KS2 may also order a hot meal for a cost of £2.25 per day (paid in advance) or they can choose to bring a packed lunch into school.
 We encourage these packed lunches to be healthy in content and ask parents not to include sweets, chocolate, crisps or fizzy drinks.
 If you think your child is eligible for free school meals, please collect a form from the school office.

 Milk will be offered free of charge to pupils entitled to free school meals, and to all pupils where it forms part of the free school lunch to infants (children under 5 years of age).
 Parents of KS2 pupils will be given details of how to order and pay for school milk.
+For further information about the Nation Milk Scheme, please visit Cool Milk.

 HEALTHY EATING We are committed to promoting and monitoring healthy food at break and lunch times.
 Different teaching styles and learning opportunities are offered to pupils to develop their awareness and understanding of healthier eating and basic food safety practices, including regular opportunities to cook in our children’s kitchen.